 FAFSA Simplification Summary

 As you can see, we are getting more clarity on the future changes in financial aid.
 We are expecting additional modifications and details over time.
 These changes are a step in the right direction to simplifying a complex problem for many families.
 With more transparency, it helps us plan better and make informed decisions.
+These last-minute announcements could make the first year a little more challenging but we will need to see and work through them.

 The PayForED staff is committed to updating you on information as it evolves.
 Most of these simplifications are due to a spending and funding bill.
 As a commitment to helping students and families make better college decisions, we have a webinar series that is free to attend.
 We call it our Virtual Financial Aid Night Series.
 Due to the amount of change, three specific ones will be important to college-bound students: Paying For College, Student Loans and Repayment, and Understanding Your Financial Award Letter.